-Thinking of handing a business to the next generation?
+The process of handing a business to the next generation.

 A good succession plan will help your business transition smoothly to the new owner/s.
-By planning your exit early, you can also maximise the value of your business.
+Consequentl, by planning your exit early, you can also maximize the value of your business.

 What is business succession and exit planning?

 What do you need to know?

 Succession and Exit Planning is a business strategy.
 Most importantly designed for business owners.
 To assist them in assessing the most appropriate (and valuable) exit options available to them.
 Individually designed succession plan for achieving their preferred outcomes.

 3 Important Focus Factors of Succession Planning are:

 Wealth management – Personal and family wealth management to fund retirement and your legacy.

 Exit readiness – and the maximizing the value of your business.